Want to engage with your kids and help them think deeper? These family conversation starters will ignite discussion and critical thinking.

 For one thing, having self-confidence can help keep limiting beliefs, doubts, and criticisms at bay.
 They can also turn into themselves, remembering what’s awesome about them, when they feel down.
 And at the end of the day, all of us need to love ourselves to give love to others.

-As I should’ve known, when I asked my kids this question, I didn’t turn them into braggarts or spoiled brats.
+As I should’ve known, when I asked my kids this question, I didn’t turn them into braggarts or spoiled kids.
 Instead, they answered with honesty and humble realization of how awesome they are: “I love that I know how to draw!”
 “That I can run fast!” or “I like to play.”

 These family conversation starters spark discussions and help your child grow into a wholesome person.